cypherakshay/01_whats_trend/README.md

 &nbsp;

-This project is a static page contains Hero Section of dummy website with navbar section.
-In this project I learned to wrap all content in fixed width so, the element would not leak on different size of screen.
-Also learned to align content and flex in box, which makes the task very easier.
+This project is a static page containing the Hero Section of a dummy website with a navbar section.
+In this project I learned to wrap all content in fixed width so, the element would not leak on different sizes of screen.
+Also learned to align content and flex-box, which makes the task very easier.

 &nbsp;

-I write the code with proper comment to understand its reference easily to the other coder and also this page is not mobile responsive cause I am learning the execution of code so, i want to inculcate the basics first.
+I write the code with the proper comments to understand its reference easily to the other coder and also this page is not mobile responsive cause I am learning the execution of code, I want to inculcate the basics first.
 &nbsp;